Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": Related Work

 \subsection{Hubness in High Dimensional Spaces}

-Astute readers might observe that the HNSW graph construction algorithm described above does not explicitly enforce the small world property and instead adds edges between nodes based on their proximity in the metric space.
+Astute readers might observe that the HNSW graph construction algorithm does not explicitly enforce the small world property and instead adds edges between nodes based on their proximity in the metric space.
 The connection between proximity and the small world property arises due to \emph{hubness}.

-Specifically, hubness is a property of high-dimensional metric spaces where a small subset of points (the ``hubs'') occur a disproportionate number of times in the near-neighbor lists of other points in the dataset \citep{Radovanovi2010HubsIS}.
-In other words, a small fraction of nodes are highly connected to other points.

-A related, but slightly different, notion of hubness that has been at the center of theoretical analysis is concentration of distances in high-dimensional spaces.
-It has been shown that, in expectation, the $\ell_2$ distance between independent and identically distributed (i.i.d) vectors grows with $\sqrt{d}$ while the variance tends to a constant as $d$ approaches infinity \citep{Talagrand1994ConcentrationOM}.
-As a result, the $\ell_2$ distance loses its discriminative power as $d$ increases.
-In fact, this concentration phenomenon is not only constrained to $\ell_2$ but also applies to other $\ell_p$ and even fractional norms \citep{Franois2007TheCO}.
+Hubness is a property of high-dimensional metric spaces where a small subset of points (the ``hubs'') occur a disproportionate number of times in the near-neighbor lists of other points in the dataset \citep{Radovanovi2010HubsIS}.
+In other words, a small fraction of nodes are highly connected to other points in the near-neighbor graph.
+The concentration of distance and measure in high-dimensional spaces provide good intuition for how hubness can arise in a datasets.
+The concentration of distances is a well-studied phenomenon where the expected $\ell_2$ distance between independent and identically distributed (i.i.d) vectors grows with $\sqrt{d}$ while the variance tends to a constant as $d$ approaches infinity \citep{Talagrand1994ConcentrationOM}.
+As a result, the $\ell_2$ distance loses its discriminative power as $d$ increases, a fact which also holds for $\ell_p$ and fractional norms \citep{Franois2007TheCO}.
+Concentration of measure is a high-dimensional property where random distributions have most of their mass near the boundary of their domain.
+Taken together, these facts suggest that hubs will form at extrema of high-dimensional datasets - a result which holds true empirically \citep{Low2013TheHP}.

 Due to undesirable consequences of the hubness phenomenon, such as poor clustering quality, a large body of work has focused on hubness reduction strategies.
 For instance, \citep{ZelnikManor2004SelfTuningSC} introduced local scaling which scales distances $d(\x,\y)$ by accounting for local neighborhood information.
 Interestingly, our work stands in contrast to this literature on hubness reduction by presenting a case study where hubs provide tangible value in an algorithmic setting, namely in accelerating greedy traversal in near neighbor proximity graphs.
 This result may be of independent interest to machine learning and algorithms researchers as well.